 Stimulus checks: Could you get $1,200, $600 or nothing?

 Lawmakers are running out of time to pass another coronavirus relief package before Congress adjourns for the holidays.
-A major point of contention: whether the U.S. will offer Americans another stimulus check, the direct cash payments that helped millions of households weather the economic crunch caused by pandemic.
+A major point of contention is whether the U.S. will offer Americans another round of stimulus checks, the direct cash payments that helped millions of households weather the economic crunch caused by pandemic.

 "If Congress can afford to give giant subsidies to the fossil fuel industry and a $1 trillion tax break to the top 1%, then we can afford $1200 direct payments to every working class adult in America," Sanders wrote on Twitter on December 8.